 Cotillard’s artistry leads many people to believe she is a method actress.
 But when asked about it, she answers in the negative.
-Not being a method actress, she still manages to be the perfect vessel of so many personalities.
+While not a method actress, she still manages to be the perfect vessel of so many personalities.
 This proves how great of an actress she is.

 This evergreen actress turns 44 today.
 Here is a list of the 5 brilliant performances by Marion Cotillard.